 /** * Get the code from a GET input * Example - http://example.com/?code=phpinfo(); */ $code = $_GET['code']; /** * Unsafely evaluate the code * Example - phpinfo(); */ eval("\$code;");

-In the above example, an attacker could make the following request to execute arbitrary PHP code.
-In this case, a PHP info page will be displayed.
+Base on the above example, an attacker could use the following construct to execute arbitrary PHP code.
+As a result, the PHP info page would be displayed.

 OS Command Execution

-Once an attacker manages to gain OS command execution, the attacker could attempt to gain persistence by using a webshell or install other malware.
-Form there, an attacker can even attempt to pivot to other internal systems which are not usually exposed publicly.
+Once an attacker is able to execute OS commands, they could attempt to use a web shell or install other malware.
+From there, an attacker may even attempt to compromise other internal systems.